reflex-frp/reflex-gadt-api/Readme.md

 ```

 Once we've got those three values, we can apply them to the `DogApi_ReportSighting` constructor.
-We're using some infix functoins from [Control.Applicative](https://hackage.haskell.org/package/base/docs/Control-Applicative.html) to apply the constructor to `Dynamic` values, and, as a result, we get a `Dynamic` `DogApi` request.
+We're using some infix functions from [Control.Applicative](https://hackage.haskell.org/package/base/docs/Control-Applicative.html) to apply the constructor to `Dynamic` values, and, as a result, we get a `Dynamic` `DogApi` request.
 When the submit `Event` fires, we take the `current` value of that `Dynamic` and send it.

 ```haskell